Conservation laws and quantum error correction: towards a generalised matching decoder: Preliminaries

 \subsection{Error models and unreliable measurements}

 We consider a number of different error models to determine the performance of a quantum error-correcting code.
 First of all, we will consider an independent and identically distributed error model, where each qubit experiences a Pauli error with probability $p$.
 The simplest of which, that we have already mentioned, is the bit-flip error model, where a qubit experiences a Pauli-X error with probability $p$.
 We also consider the depolarising noise model where a qubit experiences a randomly chosen Pauli error with probability $p$.
-In general, an independent and identically distributed Pauli noise model will add a Pauli error $X_q$, $Y_q$ or $Z_q$ to qubit $q$ with probability $p_X$, $p_Y$ and $p_Z$, respectively, such that $p_X + p_Y + p_Z = p$.
+In general, an independent and identically distributed Pauli noise model will add a Pauli error $X_j$, $Y_j$ or $Z_j$ to qubit $j$ with probability $p_X$, $p_Y$ and $p_Z$, respectively, such that $p_X + p_Y + p_Z = p$.
 We say we have a biased noise model if $p_X$, $p_Y$ and $p_Z$ are not equal.
-For instance, in many physical architectures the noise model is highly biased towards dephasing errors, where $p_Z \gg p_X ,p_Y$.
+For instance, physical architectures where the noise model is highly biased towards dephasing errors, e.g.~\cite{Darmawan21}, are such that $p_Z \gg p_X ,p_Y$.
 One could regard the bit-flip noise model as an infinitely biased noise model where $p_X = p$, and $p_Y = p_Z =0$.

 In addition to the code itself we also require additional apparatus to perform stabilizer measurements, and this apparatus may also experience errors.
 We show a stabilizer readout circuit in Fig.~\ref{Fig:FaultTolerant}.
 Errors that occur when we perform measurements can lead to a stabilizer measurement returning an incorrect outcome.
 This changes the way we approach error correction compared with the way we have discussed in the previous subsection.
 We must therefore design a procedure to account for measurement errors.
 Let us briefly discuss stabilizer measurement circuits and how we deal with unreliable measurements~\cite{Dennis02, Wang03}.